 If there’s anything worse than plastic plates, it just might be their styrofoam counterparts.
-One of the easiest things you can do to go green is to reach for biodegradable plates, cups and cutlery when you’re shopping for your soirée this weekend.
+One of the easiest things you can do to go green is to reach for biodegradable plates, cups and cutlery when you’re shopping for your soirée.
 They ring in at just about the same price — give or take a few cents — and the overall impact is quite significant.
-We here at Inhabitat are really big fans of Bambu’s awesome line of ware, or to add a bit more funk to your Fourth, check out this compostable Boombox picnic set from Boxsal.
+We here at Inhabitat are really big fans of Bambu’s awesome line of ware.

 Who wants to worry about pesticides on this day of patriotism?
-We recommend steering clear of foods produced on factory farms — instead look for locally-grown and/or organic produce and meats for you grill.
-Buying locally is a great way to better educate yourself on what you’re putting into your mouth and it supports your local economy.
-And if you’re looking to reduce your environmental impact even further by going all-veggie, there are some delish animal-free selections out there, including the classic veggie burger and tofu-pups.
+We recommend steering clear of foods produced on factory farms — instead look for locally-grown and/or organic produce and meats.
+Buying local is a great way to better educate yourself on what you’re putting into your mouth and it supports your local economy.
+And if you’re looking to reduce your environmental impact even further by going all-veggie, there are some delicious animal-free selections out there, including the classic veggie burger and tofu dogs.
 These tasty vegetarian dishes avoid the pitfalls of industrial meat production, which contributes to much of the world’s water use, emissions, land use and oil consumption.

-With over 60 million barbecues lighting up this Fourth of July, choosing the right grill and grilling accessories can do a lot to help the earth breathe easier.
-There are a variety of sustainably produced charcoal briquettes out there — including Wicked Good Charcoal, which is made from industrial scrap wood, or Kingsford Charwood, which is produced using clean-energy turbine heat.
+With more than 60 million barbecues lighting up this Fourth of July, choosing the right grill and grilling accessories can do a lot to help the earth breathe easier.
+There are a variety of sustainably-produced charcoal briquettes out there — including Wicked Good Charcoal, which is made from industrial scrap wood, or Kingsford Charwood, which is produced using clean-energy turbine heat.
 Propane is also another good option as it produces close to half the emissions of generic charcoals.
 If you’re looking to save space in your backyard, try out Black+Blums’s Hot-Pot BBQ, which is cleverly disguised as a planter!

 It’s hardly a Fourth of July without fireworks.
-Fireworks however don’t fare well when it comes to their green cred, but thankfully there are some companies out these putting out some alternatives that sparkle just as bright!
-Some sweet options we’ve seen include perchlorate-free fireworks and Chris Burton’s Sky Orbs.
-These colorful lamps can be lit to light up the night, but are also made from biodegradable and environmentally safe materials.
+Fireworks however don’t fare well when it comes to their green cred, but thankfully there are some companies creating some alternatives that sparkle just as bright!
+Some sweet options we’ve seen include perchlorate-free fireworks and eco-friendly floating lanterns.
+These colorful lamps can light up the night, but they are also made from biodegradable and environmentally-safe materials.